 Is this a good thing?

-MLS Next Pro was the league’s first attempt to produce their own broadcasts and it’s been, frankly, awful.
+MLS Next Pro was the league’s first attempt to produce its own broadcasts and it has been, frankly, awful.
 Obviously, there’s a lot of motivation to improve on that, but there’s a lot of work to be done over the next six months.

 As I already alluded to, I also think it’s going to put a lot more pressure on MLS to find new and innovative ways to reach new fans.

 That said, there’s a lot to like about this deal, and not just because it’s more motivation for MLS to continue investing in its product.
 That fans can easily subscribe to one service to watch any game they want is a massive improvement and sets MLS apart from any other league in North America.
 But 10 years is an eternity, and I think we’re a long way off from knowing how good this is.

 Oct.
 28 Update: The more information that comes out about this, the better it looks.
 Regardless of what happens on the traditional TV channels, more games will be more widely available, albeit potentially harder to find.
 Once they get ramped up, the games should look better too.
 I’m very optimistic that by 2024, we’re going to think this was a very smart move.

 Nov.
 16 Update: Now that we have pricing, it’s now up to Apple and MLS to demonstrate value.
 Done right and executed well, I think this could end up being a very good deal.
 But if they stumble out of the blocks, it could set this deal — and the league — back significantly.